First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Results

 \subsection{What do information-rich trajectories look like?}

 We compare solutions to \ocp with those to \infoocp.
 We define the problems with $x_{\text{init}}=(0,7.5,0,7.5,0,0)$, a straight-line reference trajectory $x_{\text{ref}}$ from $x_{\text{init}}$ to $x_{\text{ref},N}=(0,20,0,20,0,0)$, and a planning horizon $N=45$, corresponding to $4.5\textrm{s}$-long trajectories.
 Solutions to \ocp and \infoocp are executed on the vehicle using a low-level tracking controller.
 We record the trajectories and use them to adapt the Bayesian vehicle model using~\eqref{eq:update}.
-After adapting on the trajectory corresponding to \infoocp, we solve \infoocp again using the adapted model parameters.
-Vehicle trajectories are shown in Figures~\ref{fig:overhead-infos}.
-Table~\ref{table:covariances} shows the model covariance values $\|\Lambda_i^{-1}\|_2$ prior to adaptation and after adaptation on each trajectory, and Figure~\ref{fig:uncertainties} shows the model's predictions for a relevant region of the statespace.
+We refer to (i) the posterior model adapted on the nominal trajectory from \ocp as \modelone and (ii) the posterior model adapted on the information gathering trajectory from \infoocp as \modeltwo.
+We then use Once-Info-Model to solve \infoocp again using the adapted model parameters to generate a second information gathering trajectory.
+We refer to the posterior model adapted on both the first and second information gathering trajectories as \modelthree.
+Vehicle trajectories are shown in Figs.~\ref{fig:overhead-infos}.
+Table~\ref{table:covariances} shows the model covariance values $\|\Lambda_i^{-1}\|_2$ prior to adaptation and after adaptation on each trajectory, and Fig.~\ref{fig:uncertainties} shows the models' predictions for a relevant region of the statespace.

-In Figure~\ref{fig:overhead-infos}, we see that although the model is meta-trained only on drifting data, solutions to \infoocp are not exactly drifting trajectories.
+In Fig.~\ref{fig:overhead-infos}, we see that although the model is meta-trained only on drifting data, solutions to \infoocp are not exactly drifting trajectories.
 Solutions to \ocp roughly follow the straight-line reference trajectory, whereas the solution to \infoocp applies larger engine torques and steers in each direction to excite the dynamics and provide informative data: Table~\ref{table:covariances} shows that following the solution to \infoocp helps identify dynamics quicker than straight-line driving.
-Finally, after adapting on the first informative trajectory, the solution to \infoocp applies even larger engine torques and steers the vehicle in each direction to reach larger yaw rates (Figure \ref{fig:overhead-infos}), which especially helps with reducing uncertainty over the yaw rate and sideslip dynamics (Table~\ref{table:covariances}).
+Finally, after adapting on the first informative trajectory, the solution to \infoocp applies even larger engine torques and steers the vehicle in each direction to reach larger yaw rates (see Fig.~\ref{fig:overhead-infos}).
+This helps to reduce uncertainty over the yaw rate and sideslip dynamics (see Table~\ref{table:covariances}).
 Intuitively, reaching higher yaw rates may help saturate tire forces and identify uncertain tire properties.
 Although solutions to \infoocp are task-agnostic, identifying tire dynamics may be key to subsequent deployment in dynamic drifting tasks.